 — Hiram Bingham

-Next, Heald was supposed to make a trail from the river to Machu Picchu, but between the steep slope and thick cane jungle growth, trailblazing was a slow process.
+Next, Heald was supposed to make a trail from the river to Machu Picchu itself, but between the steep slope and thick cane jungle growth, trailblazing was a slow process.
 Other factors worked against the team too.
 Heald tried clearing the path by setting fire to the cane, but that method wasn’t very effective.
 One man was nearly bitten by a snake, and that incident didn’t exactly encourage anyone to pick up the pace.

-The team finally reached Machu Picchu the next day, but the most eventful moment came during their descent.
+The team finally reached Machu Picchu the next day, but the most eventful moment came later, during their descent.
 Heald and his second-in-command, a soldier named Tomas Cobines, lagged a quarter-mile behind the rest of the team, when the two suddenly realized that the other men had set fire to the cane.

 What hadn’t worked on the first day of trailblazing worked all too well on the second day.
 Within minutes, huge flames tore up the mountain toward Heald and Cobines, who tried to dodge the fire.
-It wasn’t easy to sprint downhill through the jungle, but they were lucky to escape with only bruises instead of broken bones or severe burns.
+It wasn’t easy to sprint downhill through the jungle, but they were lucky to escape with bruises instead of broken bones or severe burns.

 Just a few days later, Bingham joined Heald at Machu Picchu, this time accompanied by an osteologist and an archaeological engineer.
 The new arrivals began excavating the ruins, where they would eventually find pottery shards, bronze instruments, and human bones, but they sent Heald on to find higher-elevation Huayna Picchu.